RenanGoncalves-dev/RenanGoncalves-dev/README.md

 💻 I'm interested in **software development, IoT, embedded systems, automation, assistive technology, prototyping, and digital fabrication**.

-🧩 I enjoy turning ideas into practical projects by combining programming, electronics, and prototyping.
+🧩 I enjoy turning ideas into practical projects by combining **programming, electronics, and prototyping**.

 > **Building ideas, one prototype at a time.**